The Vagus Nerve And How It Facilitates Central Nervous System (CNS) Functions

 The CNS receives its information and delivers its directives to and from the body through the Peripheral Nervous System, consisting of cranial and spinal nerves.

 These two systems interact with the Autonomic and Somatic Nervous Systems.
-For now, we will focus on the Autonomic Nervous System (ANS) which has two subdivisions known as the Sympathetic and Parasympathetic systems.
+For now, we will focus on the Autonomic Nervous System (ANS), which has two subdivisions: the Sympathetic and Parasympathetic systems.

 The Parasympathetic System conserves body energy and promotes “housekeeping” functions during rest.
 It is associated with inner calm and homeostasis.
 It puts “brakes” on the sympathetic nervous when it is too aroused.
 Thus, the Parasympathetic System is a “demobilizing” system.

-The Sympathetic System activates body systems during stimulating activity such as “fight or flight”.
-It is associated with high arousal, emergency responses.
+The Sympathetic System activates body systems during stimulating activities such as “fight or flight.”
+It is associated with high arousal and emergency responses.
 Thus, the Sympathetic System is a “mobilizing” system.

 The Vagus Nerve is the 10th of the twelve cranial nerves.
-It is the longest of all the cranial nerves and reaches from the brain to the lower viscera, then back to the brain.
+It is the longest and reaches from the brain to the lower viscera and back to the brain.

-One pathway is referred to as the Ventral Vagal (front side of the vagus nerve).
-The other is referred to as the Dorsal Vagal, (back side of the vagus nerve).
+One pathway is the Ventral Vagal (front side of the vagus nerve), and the other is the Dorsal Vagal (back side of the vagus nerve).

 These two vagal pathways deliver messages from the body (afferent influences) to the Central Nervous System and from the brain to the body (efferent influences).